Updated April, 2023

 Computing the Iowa Corn Suitability Rating for Your Farm

 Follow the steps outlined below to compute the corn suitability rating for your farmland.
-Before you begin, you may want to print this file so that you can follow the directions from a paper version of this file.
+Before you begin, you may want to print this file so that you can follow the directions from a paper version.

-- Click on "Iowa" from the pull-down state menu and then enter the "section number”, “township number” and "range number" for the tract of land.
-Just enter the numbers, not any letters.
-Use the buttons to designate north, south, east and west.
+- Click on "Iowa" from the drop-down state menu and then enter the "section number," "township number," and "range number" for the tract of land.
+Enter only numbers, not any letters.
 Click the "View" button and a map of the section that contains your land will appear.

-b.
-The section, township and range numbers may be given on the property tax statement that you received from the county.
-It may appear as "10 99 19” which means "Section/Township/Range”.
+- The section, township, and range numbers may be given on the property tax statement that you received from the county.
+It may appear as "10 99 19," which means "Section/Township/Range."

 Creating your Area of Interest (AOI)

 Once the area is in view, you will need to define the "Area of Interest" (AOI), which is the specific land area for which you want to compute the CSR2.

 - Above the map are a series of icons.
 Although all of the icons can assist you, for our use, select one titled AOI that has an irregular shaped red box above it at the right end of the series of icons (you can use the rectangular shaped box if your AOI is a square or a rectangle).

 On the map, place the cursor over one of the corners of your farmland and click (down and up).
 Begin tracing around your farmland.
 A straight red line will appear.
 When you come to a corner of your farmland, click (down and up), continue to the next corner, repeating this process until you have come to the last corner of the property.
 At this point, double click the mouse.
 This double click will signal that you are finished tracing and the computer will automatically start computing your AOI.

 If you have made an error in defining your AOI, you can start over again by retracing the property using the steps above.